skwp/dotfiles/README.md

  * NERDTree - everyone's favorite tree browser
  * NERDTree-tabs - makes NERDTree play nice with MacVim tabs so that it's on every tab
- * showmarks - creates a visual gutter to the left of the number column showing you your bookmarks. use \mt to toggle it, \mm to place the next available mark, \mh to delete, \ma to clear all.
+ * ShowMarks - creates a visual gutter to the left of the number column showing you your marks (saved locations). use \mt to toggle it, \mm to place the next available mark, \mh to delete, \ma to clear all.
 Use standard vim mark navigation ('X) for mark named X.
+ * EasyMotion - hit ,, (forward) or z,, (back) and watch the magic happen. just type the letters and jump directly to your target

  Git